jarvisar/datavis-project1/README.md

 ## Tools

-This project was created using [D3.js](https://d3js.org/), a popular JavaScript library for data visualization.
-D3.js provides a set of tools for creating interactive and dynamic data visualizations.
+The visualizations included in this project were created using [D3.js](https://d3js.org/).

 This project was developed using primarily JavaScript, HTML, and CSS.